dmd-program/dmd-100/lessons/what-is-design/end_of_lesson_discussion.md

 **Questions to guide the discussion:**

-- What are some insights?
-- What was a challenge?
+- Were any of your preconceptions about what design is challenged?
-- More questions here ...
+- ...